DhareshP/dso-pipeline-terraform/README.md

 Filters existing VPCs by the ap-south-1 region and selects a specific vpc_id and its subnet_id for resource deployment.

+8.2. variables.tf
-variables.tf: Declares variables used in main.tf, making the configuration flexible and reusable.
+Declares input variables for main.tf, making the configuration flexible and reusable.

+8.3. providers.tf
-providers.tf: Configures the AWS provider for Terraform.
+Configures the AWS provider for Terraform.

+8.4. dev.tfvars & prod.tfvars
-dev.tfvars and prod.tfvars: Provide environment-specific variable values, allowing for tailored deployments to development and production environments.
+Provide environment-specific variable values, allowing for tailored deployments to development and production environments.

-Terraform Outputs (outputs.tf)
+8.5. outputs.tf
-The outputs.tf file is crucial for easily retrieving important information about the deployed infrastructure.
-After a successful terraform apply, you can view these outputs, which will include:
+The outputs.tf file retrieves crucial information about the deployed infrastructure.
+After a successful terraform apply, these outputs are visible in the GitHub Actions run logs and can also be queried locally.

-EC2 Public IP Address: The public IP address of the newly provisioned EC2 instance, allowing you to access your deployed Spring Boot application.

-S3 Log File Name: The name of the log file or artifact stored in the S3 bucket, useful for debugging or monitoring.

-An example outputs.tf would look something like this:
+Example terraform/outputs.tf:

 Terraform

-# terraform/outputs.tf

 output "ec2_public_ip" {
-  description = "The public IP address of the EC2 instance." value       = aws_instance.your_ec2_instance_name.public_ip
+  description = "The public IP address of the EC2 instance." value       = aws_instance.your_ec2_instance_resource_name.public_ip
 }

 output "s3_log_file_name" {
-  description = "The name of the log file/artifact stored in S3." value       = aws_s3_bucket_object.your_log_file_object_name.key # Replace with your actual S3 object resource name
+  description = "The name of the log file/artifact stored in S3." value       = aws_s3_bucket_object.your_s3_object_resource_name.key
 }
-Note: You will need to adjust aws_instance.your_ec2_instance_name and aws_s3_bucket_object.your_log_file_object_name to match the actual names of your EC2 instance and S3 object resources defined in main.tf.
+Note: Replace aws_instance.your_ec2_instance_resource_name and aws_s3_bucket_object.your_s3_object_resource_name with the actual resource names defined in your main.tf.

-AWS IAM Configuration
+9. AWS IAM Configuration
-For secure and granular access, the following AWS IAM (Identity and Access Management) setup is in place:
+For secure and granular access, the following AWS IAM setup is configured:

-IAM Policy (terraform-ec2-s3-iam-access): A custom IAM policy has been created with the following AWS managed policy attachments:
+IAM Policy (terraform-ec2-s3-iam-access): A custom IAM policy with the following AWS managed policy attachments:

-AmazonEC2FullAccess: Allows full access to EC2 resources.

-AmazonS3FullAccess (or similar granular S3 access): Grants administrative access to S3.

-IAMFullAccess (or similar granular IAM access for EC2 roles): Allows management of IAM resources specifically for EC2.

-AWSResourceGroupsandTagEditorFullAccess (or similar granular EC2 management access): Provides permissions for EC2 management operations.
+AmazonEC2FullAccess

+AmazonS3FullAccess

+IAMFullAccess (for EC2 roles/instance profiles)

+AWSResourceGroupsandTagEditorFullAccess

-IAM User (terraform-deployer): An IAM user named "terraform-deployer" has been created and is attached to the terraform-ec2-s3-iam-access policy.
-This user has the necessary permissions to perform all AWS operations declared within the GitHub Actions workflow, including provisioning EC2, S3, and managing related IAM roles and security groups.
+IAM User (terraform-deployer): An IAM user named "terraform-deployer" is attached to the terraform-ec2-s3-iam-access policy.
+This user possesses the necessary permissions to perform all AWS operations declared within the GitHub Actions workflow, adhering to the principle of least privilege.

-This configuration ensures that the automated pipeline operates with the principle of least privilege, with specific permissions granted only for the required tasks.

-Spring Boot Application Environment Variables
-While AWS access keys and secret keys for Terraform are stored in GitHub repository secrets, your Spring Boot application might also require its own environment-specific configurations (e.g., database credentials, API keys).
+10. Spring Boot Application Environment Variables While AWS access keys and secret keys for Terraform are securely managed via GitHub repository secrets, your Spring Boot application may require its own environment-specific configurations (e.g., database credentials, API keys).

 It is strongly recommended NOT to store sensitive application secrets directly in .env files within the repository or commit them to version control.

-For local development, you can use a .env file (which should be added to .gitignore) to manage non-sensitive or dummy environment variables for your Spring Boot application.
-For sensitive credentials, consider the following best practices:
+For local development, a .env.example file is provided to demonstrate the structure for non-sensitive or dummy environment variables.
+A .env file (which should be added to .gitignore) can be created from this example for local testing.

-AWS Secrets Manager / AWS Parameter Store: For production deployments, fetch sensitive configurations dynamically at application startup from AWS Secrets Manager or Parameter Store.

-Environment Variables (during deployment): Inject sensitive environment variables directly into the EC2 instance environment during the deployment process via user data scripts or instance profiles, rather than hardcoding them.

-Spring Cloud Config Server / HashiCorp Vault: For more advanced setups, use a dedicated configuration server.

-An .env.example file is provided in the project root to demonstrate how you might structure environment variables for your Spring Boot application during local development, but remember not to add actual sensitive values here or commit it.
+Example .env.example:

 Bash

 # .env.example
-# This file is for demonstrating structure of environment variables for your Spring Boot app.
+# This file demonstrates the structure for Spring Boot application environment variables.
 # DO NOT store actual sensitive credentials here or commit this file.

-# Example for local development
 SPRING_DATASOURCE_URL=jdbc:mysql://localhost:3306/mydb
 SPRING_DATASOURCE_USERNAME=devuser
 SPRING_DATASOURCE_PASSWORD=devpass

-# Example of an API Key (for local testing)
 MY_APP_API_KEY=local_dev_api_key_123
-Your Spring Boot application can then access these variables using @Value("${MY_VAR_NAME}") annotations or by injecting the Environment object.
+For production deployments, sensitive configurations should be fetched dynamically at application startup using services like AWS Secrets Manager or AWS Parameter Store.
+Environment variables can also be injected into the EC2 instance environment during deployment via user data scripts or instance profiles.

-Getting Started
+11. Getting Started
 Clone the Repository:

 Bash

 git clone <your-repository-url>
 cd <your-repository-name>
-Configure AWS Secrets for Terraform:
+Configure AWS Secrets for Terraform (GitHub):

-Go to your GitHub repository Settings -> Secrets and variables -> Actions.
+Navigate to your GitHub repository Settings -> Secrets and variables -> Actions.

 Add two new repository secrets: